Setting up the defense and forming blocks is one of the key strategies of fantasy managers.

 3 + 2

-A rather unusual split, in any case a variant which benefits most from a game day where it is likely that there will be few goals and which therefore has somewhat higher risk.
+A rather unusual split when setting up the defense.
+In any case a variant which benefits most from a game day where it is likely that there will be few goals and which therefore has somewhat higher risk.
 This option can only be used if just one player will be selected for the offensive in an offensively-strong team.

 This counter-cyclical tendency in general team selection on the part of the other tournament participants can give you an advantage.
 In plain English, if many people are relying on the offensive players in a team, put your trust in the defensive players.
 You do this in the hope that not too many goals will be scored by the offensive.

 The last round of the 2015-16 Premier League was a good example of this, the third-placed team, Arsenal was playing at home against Aston Villa, who had already been relegated.
 Almost all teams nominated both Arsenal strikers Giroud and Sanchez, these are 2 excellent offensive players.